-Pulse crops like Vigna radiata (Green gram), Vigna mungo (Black gram), Vigna unguiculata (Cowpea), and Lablab purpureus (Lablab), play a vital role in human diet as a major source of plant protein which also significantly contributes to the sustainable agriculture via biological nitrogen fixation from the atmosphere to the soil.
-Even though the productivity of the crop is constrained by various insect pests attack over the crop at various stages.
-Among several pest species affecting these range of pulse crops, Pod bugs Riptortus pedestris belonging to the family Alydidae and Clavigralla gibbose from the family Coreidae, both in the order of Hemiptera are categorized as primary yield-reducing pests especially during the reproductive stage i.e., post flowering – which is from pod set till harvest.
-These insect pest causes serious damages to developing pods and seeds via their mouth type - piercing and sucking mechanism which leads to shriveled grains, diminished seed quality, and drastic reduction in market value.
+Pulse crops like Vigna radiata (Green gram), Vigna mungo (Black gram), Vigna unguiculata (Cowpea), and Lablab purpureus (Lablab), play a vital role in human diet as a major source of plant protein, which also significantly contributes to sustainable agriculture via biological nitrogen fixation from the atmosphere to the soil.
+Even though the productivity of the crop is constrained by various insect pests attacking the crop at various stages.
+Among several pest species affecting this range of pulse crops, Pod bugs (Riptortus pedestris) belonging to the family Alydidae and Clavigralla gibbose from the family Coreidae, both in the order of Hemiptera are categorized as primary yield-reducing pests, especially during the reproductive stage i.e., post-flowering – which is from pod set till harvest.
+These insect pest causes serious damage to developing pods and seeds via their piercing and sucking type mouth , which leads to shriveled grains, diminished seed quality, and drastic reduction in market value.
 Infestation often intensifies during the dry seasons or under warm climatic conditions, situation that favors the rapid multiplication and occurrence of the overlapping generations.
-Pod bug damage is identified by discolored pods, malformed seeds, and lesser weight of pods/seeds, reduced capacity of seeds to germinate.
-This review will provide a comprehensive information concerning the taxonomy, host range, origin, distribution, morphology, life cycle, phenology, symptoms, and integrated pest management strategies for these pod bugs within pulse crop ecosystem.
+Pod bug damage is identified by discolored pods, malformed seeds, and lesser weight of pods/seeds and reduced capacity of seeds to germinate.
+This review will provide comprehensive information concerning the taxonomy, host range, origin, distribution, morphology, life cycle, phenology, symptoms, and integrated pest management strategies for these pod bugs within pulse crop ecosystem.
 Effective management includes integration of cultural, biological, and chemical approaches in a compatible manner to ensure sustainable pulse production.

-Keywords: Pulses, Pod bug, Yeild reduction, Economic loss, Management strategies
+Keywords: Pulses, Pod bug, Yield reduction, Economic loss, Management strategies